 7. find useful offline alternatives

 When we reach for our cell phones out of boredom, we don't seem to have more exciting alternatives away from the screen.
-So by getting exciting offline activities you can reduce your screen time in the simplest way possible.
+So by getting Exciting offline activities you can reduce your screen time in really simple ways.
 Here are a few ideas for inspiration:

-- Read books (how you manage to read more books)
+- Read books (How to get yourself to read more books)

 - Meet friends

 - Go to the stadium